holodazoltan/presentation/famous-software-disasters.md

 # Knight stock market failure (2012)
 * **disaster**: One of the biggest American market makers for stocks struggled to stay afloat after a software bug triggered a big loss in just 30 minutes.
 The firm’s shares lost 75 percent in two days after the faulty software flooded the market with unintended trades.
-* **cause**: Knight’s trading algorithms reportedly started pushing erratic trades through on nearly 150 different stocks, sending them into spasms.
+* **cause**: Knight’s trading algorithms reportedly started pushing erratic trades through on nearly 150 different stocks, sending them into spasms. [more](https://www.wikipage.com/en/Knight_Capital_Group)
 * **cost**: $440 million

+# Uber’s self-driving car crash (2018)
+* **disaster**: Self-driving hit a pedestrian
+* **cause**: The car’s sensors did, in fact, detect the pedestrian, but decided that she was a “false positive” — as benign as an empty soda bottle in the road — and kept driving. [more](https://arstechnica.com/tech-policy/2018/05/report-software-bug-led-to-death-in-ubers-self-driving-crash/)
+* **cost**: 1 men dead

 # Links
 There are plenty other examples in the world